trooperandz/GifTastic/README.md

  * The project layout is in a dashboard-style format, with the topic buttons on the left and the gif content on the right.

  * Users may add new topic buttons dynamically by using the top-right input area, "Create A Button" via "Enter" or "click" action.
 This action also generates gif content.
+Users are not allowed to enter a topic that already exists.

  * The program features local (session) storage for topic buttons.
 Users may clear this data by selecting the "Clear Data" button.